mlflow/mlflow/examples/pytorch/MNIST/example1/README.md

 ## MNIST example with MLFlow
-In this example, we train a Pytorch Lightning model to preidct handwritten digits.
-The code, adapted from this [repository](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/basic_examples/mnist.py), is almost entirely dedicated to model training, with the addition of a single mlflow.pytorch.autolog() call to enable automatic logging of params, metrics, and models.Additionally the call would also enable saving of parameters and metrics related to ``early stopping callback`` and the best model check point.
+In this example, we train a Pytorch Lightning model to predict handwritten digits, leveraging early stopping.
+The code, adapted from this [repository](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/basic_examples/mnist.py), is almost entirely dedicated to model training, with the addition of a single ``mlflow.pytorch.autolog()`` call to enable automatic logging of params, metrics, and models, including the best model from early stopping.

 ### Running the code
-To run the example via MLflow, navigate to the `mlflow/examples/pytorch/BertNewsClassification` directory and run the command
+To run the example via MLflow, navigate to the `mlflow/examples/pytorch/MNIST/example1` directory and run the command

 ```
 mlflow run .
 ```

-This will run `bert_classification.py` with the default set of parameters such as  `--max_epochs=5`.
+This will run `mnist_autolog_example1.py` with the default set of parameters such as  `--max_epochs=5`.
 You can see the default value in the `MLproject` file.

 In order to run the file with custom parameters, run the command